 Ageing populations, and more people living with long-term conditions with complex health needs mean that there's a need for a co-ordinated approach to healthcare.
 Case management recognises the individual at the centre of this complexity.
-You develop the skills needed to navigate healthcare systems, applying a case management approach through working with clinicians, clients and families to develop and oversee an individualised and appropriate plan of care.
+You develop the skills needed to navigate healthcare systems, applying a case management approach through working with clinicians, clients and plan of care.

 All health sciences students take the same courses in the first semester so you can develop an in-depth understanding of general healthcare.
-In Semester 2, you're introduced to case management in the health sector, and become familiar with principles of wellness, medical terminology and how to advocate for patients.
+In Semester 2, you're introduced to case management in the health sector, and become familiar with principles of wellness, health records management and how to advocate for patients.